SohanChoudhury/DeepLearningSpecialization/README.md

 This summer (2018) I am taking Andrew Ng's [Deep Learning Specialization](https://www.deeplearning.ai) on Coursera, and have created this repo to document related personal exploration and extra materials.

 Below are the five courses offered in this specialization, as well as my current progress.
-Each correspond to a folder in this repo.
+A few correspond to a folder in this repo.

   - [x] Neural Networks and Deep Learning
       * [Completed on June 2nd](https://www.coursera.org/account/accomplishments/certificate/LXLWYA7BVCU3)